 To change gender markers on a birth certificate, applicants submit an affidavit (or fill out an online form).
 It includes a statement that the applicant has completed “medical intervention,” for gender change, but no particular type of surgery is required.
 The applicant can also submit a certified copy of their court name change decree with the application.
 A physician must also submit an affidavit or online form stating that the physician is treating the applicant or has reviewed the applicant’s medical history.

 Transgender people may change their legal gender without undergoing reassignment surgery.

 To update the name or gender marker on a Massachusetts ID, the applicant must submit a license and ID card application indicating a change of information.
 The state offers a non-binary gender option.
-For a name change, a social security card bearing the new name and a court order of name change are required.
+For a name change, a court order of name change is required.
 For a change in the gender marker, a gender designation change form signed by the applicant is all that’s required.

 Massachusetts prohibits discrimination in healthcare on the basis of sexual orientation, gender identity and gender expression.
 Private insurers are prohibited from excluding medically necessary care for gender dysphoria or gender identity, including medically necessary gender surgery and other related healthcare services.
 Massachusetts Medicaid explicitly covers gender affirmation related healthcare.

 Public schools are required to investigate complaints of LGBTQ+ discrimination and harassment and to educate staff annually on harassment prevention and resolutions.
 The state also has a strong anti-bullying law whose protections extend to private school students.